How To Grow Tomatoes Like A Pro

 Mulching

-One way to assure your tomato plants don’t dry out at the roots is to apply mulch around them.
+Using mulch for tomatoes is one way to assure they don’t dry out at the roots.
 There are many types of organic materials that work well for this purpose, including dried leaves, grass clippings, peat moss and straw.
 Mulching holds moisture in and is especially helpful in areas where summer weather grows extremely hot.

 Fertilizing